On 21 February, 2018 changes to the laws about compulsory drug and alcohol treatment came into effect.

 When a person is accepted for compulsory treatment for severe substance addiction, the clinician in charge signs a Compulsory Treatment Certificate and treatment begins.
 Within 10 days of the certificate being signed, the clinician must ask the Family Court to review the patient’s compulsory status.

 Within 7 days of receiving the review application, a Family Court judge will interview the patient.
-Usually, the interview will be by video link unless the judge thinks this isn’t suitable.
+The interview may be via video link if the judge thinks it is suitable.

 During the interview, the judge will talk with the patient about their situation and the proposed treatment, and the patient will have the chance to tell the judge what they think about it.
 The judge will also consult with the clinician and any other people they think necessary.